Safiullah93/portfolio/final_project_partII_RajaSafiullah.md

 Answer 2.
 "I think adding a few interactive visualizations and possibly making segregate sections could improve the overall structure of the story."

+#### Key findings from the feedback

+There were some recurring ideas in the feedback I recieved that I have included in the following section.
+Some aspects of the story appeared to be lacking, that could add to the story.
+The flow of the story also appears to need to some work, that especially the transitions from one distinct section to another within the story.
+Additionally, there were some suggestions for the call of action section in particular - where there was a need for addressing the relevant audience and demanding an action relevant to them was suggested.
+These are some of the key ideas that I will be focusing on while working on the final story.

 ### Improvements/Changes to be made

 1) Comparison of the income paid in taxes, common people and the ultra-rich.